-Our results indicate that occurrence and aggregate annual insured losses may increase by up to 25%.
+Our results indicate that occurrence and aggregate annual insured losses may increase by up to 25% at low return periods and up to 10% in the tail.
 We find that today's 100-year insured loss scenario (approximately USD 200 billion) could have a return period of approximately 80 years in the warmer climate scenarios.
 Moreover, a 2-degree global warming could lead to a change in average annual loss (AAL) on the order of 12%, whereas a 4-degree global warming could cause a 16% increase in AAL.
 The contribution to the AAL from precipitation-driven losses may show an even larger percentage increase than those from wind and storm surge losses.
 We finally discuss the relevance of these results in relation to the potential increase in AAL driven by other major drivers of insurance losses, such as economic inflation, social inflation, and exposure growth.